Bishwaroopchaitali/dotfiles-sway/README.md

 Custom monochrome white and black icons for all applications I use

 - scripts: already the ones I made, update all appimages via appimageupdatetool (cli)

+## notes about gtk theme, when using a dark theme make sure to not only set it as theme, but also choose the "prefer dark" option such that stuff like browsers have panels in dark more